micro/micro/docs/reference/README.md

 #### Signup

 Signup is a command which attempts to query a "signup" to register a new account, this is env specific and requires a signup service to be running.
-By default locally this will not exist and we expect the user to use the admin/micro credentials to administrate the system.
+By default locally this will not exist and we expect the user to use the admin/micro credentials to administer the system.
 You can then choose to run your own signup service conforming to the proto in micro/proto or use `micro auth create account`.

 Signup is seen as a command for those who want to run their own micro server for others and potentially license the software to take payment.